fernandank/python-tests/README.md

 # python-tests
-Testing python code with good practices
+Testing python code with unittest, setup and tearDown